Fallen-Breath/godns/README.md

 The configuration section `webhook` is used for customizing the webhook request.
 In general, there are 2 fields used for the webhook request:

 > - `url`: The target URL for sending webhook request.
+> - `headers`: The extra headers for sending webhook request.
+It's optional.
 > - `request_body`: The content for sending `POST` request, if this field is empty, a HTTP GET request will be sent instead of the HTTP POST request.

 Available variables: